vrikodar/P4ck3t/P4ck3t.md

 **we see that the Routes have appeared in the Routing Table because of RIP and we are easily able to ping R3 in a Different subnet from R2**

+*we can view the RIP database on the Routers using `show rip database` {in enable mode}